SaabriinMo/BotSpam/README.md

 # BotSpam
 I created a spam bot with the use of pyautogui at first.

-Through an inspiration of a friend, i created a better spam bot where it reads the whole text file with the use of selenium (i used chromedriver)
+Through the inspiration of a friend, I created a better spam bot where it reads the whole text file with the use of selenium (i used chromedriver)

 It's for the whatsapp web browser!